Ports of Russia. Port of Saint Petersburg

 - The largest ports of Russia.

 Sub-Subject Description (Ports of Russia):

 The Port of Saint Petersburg is the largest industrial

 and international trade (imports and exports) port in the Russian Federation.

 - The Port of Saint Petersburg is divided into different areas; there are four cargo areas situated in Gutuevsky Kovsh.

 - The Port of Saint-Petersburg is the gateway to Russia for products exported from the European countries

 - The Port Authority of Saint Petersburg manages, works, and develops the port activities.

-- The Port of Saint Petersburg is connected to the sea (43-kilometer
+- The Port of Saint Petersburg is connected to the sea (43-kilometre channel)